Translated by Greg

 These would make a thoughtful gift to give to someone special.

 The tea package in the above picture features an adorable Japanese pattern.
-It come swith three sencha tea bags inside and retails for 410 yen (including tax).
+It come swith three sencha tea bags inside and retails for 410 yen (with tax).

 These tea packages come in over ten different varieties, including black tea that is domestically-made and contains distinctly Japanese flavor, like konbucha (kelp tea), Jasmine tea, and other rare types.